toddledev/documentation/docs/15-packages/01-overview/index.md

 You can give a star to packages you find useful by clicking the star icon next to the install button.
 Stars contribute to the package's ranking in the Popular tab.

-Additionally, you can clone any package by clicking the `clone` button, which creates a copy of the package in your account that you can modify.
+Additionally, you can clone any package by clicking the [kbd]clone[kbd] button, which creates a copy of the package in your account that you can modify.

 # Package accessibility
 All packages in toddle are public, meaning: